Daohub-io/cap9/docs/Whitepaper.md

 One driving observation is that the interactions and code of Ethereum contracts don'y match the user-based permissions of a desktop operating system.
 Also, given the "hands-off" microkernel approach, we want to give as much freedom to the designer of the system as possible.
 For this reason our security model needs to be as abstract as possible.

+It is also important that the system be as resistant as possible to the many mishaps that can befall permissions systems (see the confused deputies problem as an exemple), and be well studied in academic literature.
+For these reasons in particular we have chosen a capability-based security model for Beaker.

+**TODO:** How much of an overview of capabilities do we need?

 ### Implementing a Capability Based Security Model